-As a birth mother, you have certain rights and responsibilities, according to Florida law.
+As a birth mother, you have certain rights and responsibilities.
 ACF’s adoption attorneys and adoption counselors can help explain those rights and responsibilities to you and are available at any time to answer your adoption questions.
 As you consider your decision about your baby’s future, it is important that you are aware of the following rights and responsibilities related to the adoption process.

 Your Pre-Placement Adoption Rights are: